 Figure S8: Illustration of risk assessment procedure for joint genotyping/phenotyping data generation.
 There are two paths of risk assessment to be performed.
 The first path evaluates the risks associated with release of the QTL datasets.
 The genotype and phenotype data (on the left) is first used for quantitative trait loci identification (QTL identification box).
 This generates the significant QTLs.
 These are then utilized, in addition to the list of external QTL databases, in quantification of leakage versus predictability, as presented in Section 2.2.
-These results are then relayed to the risk assessment procedures.
-The second risk assessment procedure evaluates the release of genotype and phenotype datasets.
+These results are then relayed to the risk assessment procedure evaluates the release of genotype and phenotype datasets.
 For this, the datasets are input to application of a list of linking attacks (Presented in Sections 2.3, and 2.4, and other linking attacks in the literature) for evaluation of characterization risks.
 The results are then relayed to risk assessment procedures.

-Figure S9: Examples of models of genotype-expression joint distribution with varying numbers of parameters for a positively correlated eQTL. (a) shows the true distribution where grey boxes represent the expression distributions with different genotypes.
+Figure S9: Models of joint genotype-expression distribution with varying numbers of parameters for a positively correlated eQTL. (a) shows the true distribution where grey boxes represent the expression distributions given different genotypes.
 Red line show the gradient of correlation between genotype and expression.
 First simplification of the model is shown in (b).
 The expression distribution can be modeled with Gaussians with different means and variances with total of 6 parameters.
-The variances can be assumed same for different genotypes (c), where 4 parameters are required. (d) illustrates a representation of the distribution with 4 parameters on expression levels for each genotype.
-The conditional distribution of expression is uniform (cross shaded rectangles) over the ranges (e_1, e_2) , (e_2, e_3) , and (e_3, e_4) given genotypes 0, 1, and 2, respectively.
-The transparent grey rectangles shows the original distributions. (e) is a simplification of (d) where no conditional probability of expression is assigned given genotype is 1.
-In this model, only 1 parameter (e{mid}) is necessary.
-The conditional probability of expression given genotypes 0 and 2 are uniform for expression levels below e{mid} and above e{mid} , respectively (shown with cross shaded rectangles).
+The variances can be assumed same for different genotypes (c), where 4 parameters are required. (d) illustrates a representation of the uniform expression distribution given genotypes, where 4 parameters are required.
+The conditional distribution of expression is uniform (cross shaded rectangles) over the ranges $(e_1, e_2), (e_2, e_3)$, and (e_3, e_4) given genotypes 0, 1, and 2, respectively.
+The transparent grey rectangles shows the original distributions. (e) is a simplification of (d) where no conditional probability of expression given genotypes 0 and 2 are uniform for expression levels below e{mid} and above e{mid} , respectively (shown with cross shaded rectangles).
 The original distribution is included with grey rectangles for comparison.
-Extremity based prediction is an instantiation of the model in (e),
+Extremity based prediction is an instantiation of the model in (e).